-The endeavour in Kampala is very noticeable – seemingly chaotic but more a sense of heightened hustle and bustle without the tension which was in the streets and newspapers of Nairobi.
-White lines on the road form the airport was a good start -although the majority of them are pit-holed, roughened up and shot to pieces – can see why you need an off roader here as the roads themselves are more off road than on road – what with the melted, rippled and solidified tarmac at their sides, the flaking away into the earth and the general chronic wear and tear.
+The endeavour in Kampala is very noticeable: seemingly chaotic but more a sense of heightened hustle and bustle without the tension which was in the streets and newspapers of Nairobi.
+White lines on the road from the airport was a good start, although the majority of them are pit-holed, roughened up and shot to pieces.
+You can see why you need an off roader here as the roads themselves are more off road than on road, what with the melted, rippled and solidified tarmac at their sides, the flaking away into the earth and the general chronic wear and tear.

 There ain’t nothing as authentic as your memories.
-We are looking for authentic matoke which has to be cooked properly (a la memory), added to the right sauce etc. It’s comforting that the hotel is flanked by armed guards but talk on the TV of the Sudanese seeing the interventions of the LRA as an act of war is not so comforting.
+We are looking for authentic matoke which has to be cooked properly (a la memory) Andy added to the right sauce.
+It’s comforting that the hotel is flanked by armed guards but talk on the TV of the Sudanese seeing the interventions of the LRA as an act of war is not so comforting.
 This will be a week of searching for authenticity and it might end in tears.

-It’s only memory that allows for spaces, possibility, heightened sensual experience.
+It’s only memory that allows for spaces, possibility and heightened sensual experience.
 The revisit, the return, shrink wraps and diminishes.
-At best the terrors of the memory are perhaps lessened, made mundane and domesticated by the revisit and the horror can metamorphose into the ridiculous and the pathetic; at worst, the revisit causes the joys of the memory to be likewise sanitised, and recast into a new perspective which holds less import, moment or potential.
+At best the terrors of the memory are perhaps lessened, made mundane and domesticated by the revisit and the horror can metamorphose into the ridiculous and the pathetic: at worst, the revisit causes the joys of the memory to be likewise sanitised, and recast into a new perspective which holds less import, moment or potential.

-And we say memory as if it is an intact entity, boundaried and discreet – perhaps a memory is more of a composite of senses, reflections, images, sounds, tastes, smells which coalesce occasionally to produce “a memory”.
+And we speak of memory as if it is an intact entity, boundaried and discreet: perhaps a memory is more of a composite of senses, reflections, images, sounds, tastes and smells which coalesce occasionally to produce “a memory”.

-Things have flown away, the waters have traversed the ground carrying assorted flotsam and jetsam it collects, is donated or mysteriously acquires.
+Things have flown away, the waters have traversed the ground carrying assorted flotsam and jetsam it collects, is donated or mysteriously acquires through some kind of adjacent leakage.
 The river keeps flowing, trying to capture and fix the memories is in vain, it’s all in vain…. as the children in the orphanage sang earlier this week.